HossamOkasha/fsnd-capstone/README.md

 # Full Stack Casting Agency API Backend
 This is a backend-api for Casting Agency as my capstone graduation project in Udacity-FSND.
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
-You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

 ## Getting Started
 - Live version: [Casting Agency](https://casting-agency-hos-fsnd.herokuapp.com/)